 Chows are the favorites at Ledgeland's Kennels.
-Nor is it any wonder.
-The Oriental aristocrat is a striking animal; in fact, the canine kingdom produces nothing handsomer than a fine male Chow in perfect coat.
+Nor is it any a fine male Chow in perfect coat.
 Still the breed is comparatively new in America.
 It was only twenty years ago that the first Chow Chow was registered in the Stud Book of the American Kennel Club.

-Photo by Campbell Studios THE MISTRESS OF LEDGELANDS
+Photo by Campbell Studios

+THE MISTRESS OF LEDGELANDS